Scholarships and Grants

 The Northwest Region of the National Association for Interpretation is pleased to offer the David Weiss Scholarship Award to perpetuate the character and memory of master interpreter David Weiss.
 This scholarship award will be given each year to one Northwest Region member whose skills emulate Ranger Dave’s in the areas of interpretation, environmental education/outreach, creativity and the ability to live by example.
 These are the qualities that stand out to those who knew David best, and that David recognized as being important to the success of interpretation.

 Information for interpreters seeking financial assistance to attend NAI 2020 will be available here shortly.

 The National Association for Interpretation scholarship program is for college students who are studying natural, historical, and cultural interpretation or a closely related field with career aspirations in the field of interpretation.
 The goal of the scholarship program is to recognize students who have the potential to make an outstanding contribution to the field of interpretation.
 Scholarships are awarded to both undergraduate and graduate students, and may include conference registration, travel, lodging, and per diem.

-Each award recipient must be able to attend the 2019 National Conference, November 12-16 in Denver, Colorado.
-Students will be recognized at a scholarship meal, participate with the Auction Committee in the Scholarship Auction and assist in the Interpretive Career Fair.
-It is expected that they will submit for one of the regional or section newsletters an article outlining their experiences at the National Conference.
+Each award recipient must be able to attend the 2020 National Conference, November 10-14, in St Augustine, Florida.
+Students will be recognized at a scholarship meal, participate with the Auction Committee in the Scholarship Auction, assist in the Interpretive Career Fair as well as help where needed with conference operations.
+It is expected that they will submit for their regional or section newsletters an article outlining their experiences at the National Conference.

-- Applicants must be able to attend the 2019 National Conference, November 12-16 in Denver, Colorado
+- Applicants must be able to attend the 2020 National Conference, November 10-14 in St. Augustine, Florida

 - Previous national scholarship winners, NAI national, regional, and sectional officers, scholarship committee members, and members of their families are not eligible.